 We’re constantly striving to create accessibility techniques that are so easy to do that everyone who creates documents can make them a habit.
 Today’s tip is about decorative images in Microsoft Office: whether Word or PowerPoint.

-If you’re familiar with creating accessible documents and webpages, then you already know the importance of using ALT attributes for images in HTML, including making the attribute blank (<alt=””>) for those images that are decorative, redundant, or irrelevant.
+If you’re familiar with creating accessible documents and webpages, then you already know the importance of using alt attributes for images in HTML, including making the attribute blank (<alt=””>) for those images that are decorative, redundant, or irrelevant.
 Similarly in PDF files, we mark such images as an “artifact”.

 However, one of the big challenges in creating accessible PDF files from Microsoft Office is the unfortunate lack of a way within Word and PowerPoint to indicate that an image is irrelevant.
 Hopefully Microsoft will soon realize how important this is, and give us an Artifact checkbox in the Alt Text tab.
+(Yes, Microsoft has added a Decorative checkbox in Office 365 and Office 2019, but it still, sadly doesn’t do what we need it to do!)

 (Microsoft certainly has been making strides to make it easier to provide alternative text.
 The Insider Release of Word 365 now includes an Edit Alt Text command that optionally gets you directly to the Alt Text field.
 And their artificial intelligence engine that now proposes alternative text based on image analysis is quite remarkable: however this also underscores the need to effectively label decorative images when the AI engine is proposing the inclusion of a description for an image that is actually decorative.)